University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 ## 1.1 Practical Overview

-Consider the following scenario: we have 3 patients (Table 1, below) who have serious blood stream infections caused by the bacterium Burkholderia pseudomallei with all patients failing to respond to first line antibiotic (merepenem) therapy.
-Whole genome sequencing was performed on their first bacterial isolates (taken from the patients prior to antibiotic therpay) and on a second isolate that is now resistant to the treatment drug meropenem (taken from the patients after they had started antibiotic treatment).
-Genomic tools were unable to idenify the genetic mechanism that is leading to the resistance in the secondary isolates, indicating that a novel mutation that hasent been seen before may be present.
-Your task is to determine what genetic variant is present in the secondary isolates that could explain the drug resistance and treatment failure.
+Consider the following scenario: Three patients (Table 1) have developed serious bloodstream infections caused by the bacterium *Burkholderia pseudomallei*.
+Despite receiving first-line antibiotic therapy with meropenem, all patients have failed to respond to treatment.

+Whole-genome sequencing (WGS) was performed on the initial bacterial isolates collected from each patient prior to antibiotic exposure, as well as on subsequent isolates obtained after treatment had commenced.
+These secondary isolates were found to be resistant to meropenem, indicating the emergence of antibiotic resistance during therapy.

+Previous genomic analyses were unable to identify the genetic mechanism responsible for resistance in the secondary isolates, suggesting that a previously uncharacterised mutation or novel genetic variant may be contributing to treatment failure.
+Your task is to identify the genetic variant(s) present in the secondary isolates that could explain the observed meropenem resistance.

-**In this practical, you will:**
+In this practical, you will:

-- Annotate a reference bacterial genome to identify genes and their functions
+* Annotate a reference bacterial genome to identify genes and their predicted functions.
-- Align sequencing reads from a resistant isolate to the annotated reference genome
+* Align sequencing reads from a resistant isolate to the annotated reference genome.
-- Call variants (SNPs and indels) that differ between the isolate and reference
+* Identify genetic variants, including single nucleotide polymorphisms (SNPs) and insertions/deletions (indels), that differ between the isolate and the reference genome.
-- Annotate variants to predict their functional impact (synonymous, missense, nonsense, frameshift)
+* Annotate detected variants to predict their potential functional effects, including synonymous, missense, nonsense, and frameshift mutations.
-- Visualize variants in genomic context to assess quality and biological relevance
+* Visualize variants within their genomic context to evaluate data quality and assess their potential biological relevance.

 ## 1.2 Learning Outcomes